grokkingnix/bourne-to-blog/README.md

 In order to keep Bourne to Blog as safe as possible the sftp connection happens using the built in OpenSSH identity_file mechanism that should be available on any system that can invoke the SSH command.
 This ensures that you don't have your password in clear text on your system.

-In case you already have a passwordless public/private SSH key pair you can use that, otherwise you can generate them as follows.
+In case you already have a password-less public / private SSH key pair you can use that, otherwise you can generate them as follows.

 Execute the following commands from your terminal: